rzisa-pradhananga/lab-work/README.md

 # lab-work
-This is portfolio of IT.
+This is portfolio of IT from week 5 till week 8.